August Tall Fescue Lawn Tips for 2024

 August is the doldrums of our humid Southern summers.
 Yet . . .
-September is only five weeks away and it marks the beginning of glorious, uplifting Tall Fescue Time.
+September is only four weeks away and it marks the beginning of glorious, uplifting Tall Fescue Time.

 If you're eager for Tall Fescue Time, you can prep by measuring your lawn to determine how much Tall Fescue seed or sod to order to refresh it for the cool months ahead.